 The biggest mistake of my parents’ generation was creating the smartphone.
 Sure, it was only a small group of individuals that went into the actual creation of the product, but the rest of their generation were the ones craving it.
 They were the ones who created the internet, who were constantly testing its limits, seeing just how far it could go.
-But, once the smartphone was produced, that’s when it was too far.
+But, once the smartphone was produced, that’s when it went too far.

 Smartphones have caused nothing but the disconnect in our lives.
 At dinner, we are constantly checking our Snapchats, Instagram and Twitter feeds and playing useless games to pass the time.
 Instead of actually connecting with the people around us, we look to our phones to distract us from the real world.
 When we see people we don’t want to talk to, we submerge ourselves in our phones, rather than facing the awkwardness that might come with a personal conversation.
 Instead of putting ourselves in uncomfortable situations, we use technology as a mechanism to escape them.
 I, for one, have mastered this skill, which is how I know how destructive smartphones can truly be.